-The University of Washington Genetic Counseling Graduate Program trains future genetic counselors who will join the workforce that's ushering in the new era of precision health.
+The University of Washington Genetic Counseling Graduate Program (UW GCGP), established in 2021, trains future genetic counselors who will join the workforce that's ushering in a new era of precision health.
 This program is built on our firm belief that genetic counseling should be available to every person and delivered in an accessible, patient-centered manner.

 Graduates of the Genetic Counseling Graduate Program earn a Master of Science degree from the Division of Medical Genetics in the Department of Medicine.
 The program is accredited by the Accreditation Council for Genetic Counseling.

-A self-sustaining, fee-based program, the GCGP is administered in partnership with UW Continuum College.
+A self-sustaining, fee-based program, the UW GCGP is administered in partnership with UW Continuum College.

 To be an equitable and inclusive genetic counseling graduate program that provides innovative training of lifelong learners for a career in care, leadership, and science to meet the evolving needs of precision health.